ProjectEvergreen/greenwood/.github/CONTRIBUTING.md

 ### Pull Requests
 Pull requests are the best!
-To best help facililate contributions to the project, here are some requests:
+To best help facilitate contributions to the project, here are some requests:
-- We generally prefer an issue be opened first, to help faciliate general discussion outside of the code review process itself and align on the ask and any expections.
+- We generally prefer an issue be opened first, to help facilitate general discussion outside of the code review process itself and align on the ask and any expectations.
 However, for typos in docs and minor "chore" like tasks a PR is usually sufficient.
 When in doubt, open an issue.
 - For bugs, please consider reviewing the issue tracker first.
 - For branching, we generally follow the convention `<issue-label>/issue-<number>-<issue-title>`, e.g. _bug/issue-12-fixed-bug-with-yada-yada-yada_
 - To test the CI build scripts locally, run the `yarn` commands mentioned in the below section on CI.